 Where?

-Preferred areas are now Grecia, San Carlos, la Fortuna and some areas 20 minutes away from the beautiful beaches of Costa Rica.
+Preferred areas are now Grecia, San Carlos, la Fortuna, and some areas 20 minutes away from the beautiful beaches of Costa Rica.

 A recreational farm